 Parameter Туре Units Do-Not-Use Description

 Sync1 c1

 Sync2 c1

 CRC u2 Block Header, see 4.1.1

 ID u2

 Length u2 1 byte

 TOW u4 0.001 s 4294967295 Receiver time stamp, see 4.1.3

-WNc u2 1 week 65535
+WNc u2 1 week 65535 Receiver time stamp, see 4.1.5

 N u1 Number of RF bands for which data is provided in this SBF block, i.e. number of RFBand sub-blocks.

 SBLength u1 1 byte Length of one sub-block

 Flags u1 Bit field:

-Bit 0: Set when a spoofing suspicion is determined.
+Bit 0: Set when the receiver determined that its output (position or raw measurements) may be affected by a spoofer, and may therefore be misleading.
+This bit is based on a set of built-in tests to check the authenticity of the GNSS signals.
+Note that this bit may be set even if no interference is detected (i.e. with no associated RFBand sub-blocks).
+Bit 1: Set when spoofing is detected by Galileo OSNMA.

-Bits 1-7: Reserved
+Bits 2-7: Reserved

 Reserved u1[3] Reserved for future use, to be ignored by decoding software.

 RFBand A succession of N RFBand sub-blocks, see definition below

 Padding u1[] Padding bytes, see 4.1.5